SpongeBob SquarePants: Early inspirations

-Conception
+Concept

-While working as a staff artist at the Ocean Institute, Hillenburg entertained plans to return eventually to college for a master's degree in art.
-Before this could materialize, he attended an animation festival, which inspired him to make a slight change in course.
-Instead of continuing his education with a traditional art program, Hillenburg chose to study experimental animation at the California Institute of the Arts.
+While working as a staff artist at the Ocean Institute, Hillenburg intended to return to college for a master's degree in art.
+However, after attending an animation festival, he decided to instead study experimental animation at California Institute of the Arts.
 His thesis film, Wormholes, is about the theory of relativity.
-It was screened at festivals, and at one of these, Hillenburg met Joe Murray, creator of the popular Nickelodeon animated series, Rocko's Modern Life.
-Murray was impressed by the style of the film and offered Hillenburg a job.
-Hillenburg joined the series as a director, and later, during the fourth season, he took on the roles of producer and creative director.
+It was screened at festivals, and at one of these, Hillenburg met Joe Murray, who was in the process of developing the popular Nickelodeon animated series Rocko's Modern Life.
+Murray was impressed by the style of Hillenburg's film and offered him a job as a director for the first season, which began airing in 1993.
+Hillenburg worked on the series throughout its entire four-season run, and during the fourth season he took on the roles of producer and creative director.
+(Note: Attributed to multiple references:)

 Martin Olson, one of the writers for Rocko's Modern Life, read The Intertidal Zone and encouraged Hillenburg to create a television series with a similar concept.
-At that point, Hillenburg had not even considered creating his own series.
-However, he realized that if he ever did, this would be the best approach.
-He began to develop some of the characters from The Intertidal Zone, including the comic's "announcer", Bob the Sponge.
-He wanted his series to stand out from most popular cartoons of the time, which he felt were exemplified by buddy comedies like The Ren & Stimpy Show.
-As a result, Hillenburg decided to focus on a single main character: the "weirdest" sea creature he could think of.
-This led him to device on a sea sponge.
-The Intertidal Zones Bob the Sponge resembles a real life sea sponge, and at first, Hillenburg continued to use this design.
-In determining the new character's behavior, Hillenburg drew inspiration from innocent, childlike figures that he enjoyed, such as Charlie Chaplin, Laurel and Hardy, Jerry Lewis, and Pee-wee Herman.
-He then considered modeling the character after a kitchen sponge and realized this idea would match the character's square personality perfectly.
-Patrick, Mr. Krabs, Pearl, and Squidward were the next characters Hillenburg created for the show.
+At that point, Hillenburg had not considered creating his own series.
+(Note: Attributed to multiple references:) He began to develop some of the characters from The Intertidal Zone, including Bob the Sponge.
+He wanted his series to stand out from other popular cartoons of the time, many of which were buddy comedies like The Ren & Stimpy Show.
+Hillenburg decided to focus on a single main character: a sea sponge, the "weirdest" sea creature he could think of.
+Bob the Sponge resembled a real-life sea sponge, and Hillenburg used this design in the early stages.
+(Note: Attributed to multiple references:) He decided to model the character after a kitchen sponge after realizing it would perfectly match the character's "square" personality.
+(Note: Attributed to multiple references:) In determining the character's behavior, Hillenburg was inspired by innocent, childlike figures that he enjoyed, such as Charlie Chaplin, Laurel and Hardy, Jerry Lewis, and Pee-wee Herman.
+(Note: Attributed to multiple references:)